mindersec/minder/README.md

 ## Public Instance

-Stacklok, a company supporting Minder, provides a free-to-use SaaS version of Minder at api.stacklok.com.
+Stacklok, a company supporting Minder, provides a free-to-use public instance of Minder.
+This is the default instance used when you use the `minder` CLI.
 This instance is available for public repositories only.

 ---
 # Getting Started (< 1 minute)